Hak Ja Han: Increasing influence

+The issue of succession is now of fundamental importance.
+The Reverend Moon will be eighty years old (by Korean age calculations, he turned eighty in 1999) in 2000.
+Mrs. Moon is fifty-seven years old.
+Since 1992 she has taken a more visible role, particularly in three world speaking tours in 1992, 1993, and 1999.
+Mrs. Moon has also spoken on Capitol Hill, at the United Nations, and in other parliaments around the world.
+Her relative youth and the respect with which she is held by the membership may be a point of stability for the Unification movement.

+George D. Chryssides predicted, in his book Exploring New Religions (2001), that Han would lead the Unification Church and preside over Blessing ceremonies after Moon's death, since she would then be "the remaining True Parent."

+In 2003, over 8,000 Unification Church members attended a ceremony in South Korea in which Han and Moon were remarried.
+This was said to be the fulfillment of the Marriage Supper of the Lamb written about in the Apocalypse of John.
+In 2010 National Public Radio reported that Unification Church services in the United States invoked the name of Han along with Moon in their opening greetings to congregants.
+In that same year, Forbes reported that Han was living in South Korea with her husband while their children took more responsibility for the day-to-day leadership of the Unification Church and its affiliated organizations.

+After Sun Myung Moon's death in 2012, Han became the leader of the Family Federation for World Peace and Unification.

 Family Federation for World Peace

 In 1996, Han went on a world tour, speaking on behalf of the Family Federation for World Peace.
 Her speeches were given in cities across the United States, as well as countries including Korea, Japan, Italy, and 16 other countries in South America and Central America.
 In July 1996 she spoke at the Family Federation for World Peace's Inaugural World Convention at the National Building Museum in Washington, D.C.
 Han's closing address, called the "Founder's Address", was the climax of the proceedings.

 Coronation ceremony

-On March 23, 2004, Moon and Han were honored at an Ambassadors for Peace awards banquet held by the Interreligious and International Federation for World Peace (which is sponsored by the Unification movement) in a United States federal office building in Washington, D.C.
+On March 23, 2004, Moon and Han were honored at an Ambassadors for Peace awards banquet held by the Interreligious and International Federation for World Peace (which is sponsored by the Unification Church) in a United States federal office building in Washington, D.C.
 It was called a "Crown of Peace" ceremony.
 At the event Moon stated that he was the Messiah.
 Over 12 United States lawmakers were in attendance.
 The event was criticized by some as a possible violation of the principle of separation of church and state in the United States.